r12f/Confidence/README.md

 ### Be compatiable as much as possible
 A library working like a if-then-throw check should not limit the platform it runs too much.
 If something really cannot be supported before certain .NET version, we could use #if to wrap it.
 And we always has .IsTrue validation as the backup plan.

 One hard decision for us to make is validations on enum.
-Enum as generic is only supported after C# 7.3.
+Enum as generic is only supported after C# 7.3, which is [used as default after Visual Studio 2019](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version).
 It means when this project is created, most people have to add the LangVersion property into their .csproj file to make it work.
 But since enum is such a important type and so frequently used, using IsTrue with Func validation seems to be even more painful than adding that property.
-So evetually we still decide to make people upgrade to C# 7.3.
+So evetually we still decide to make people, who choose to use enum validations, upgrade to C# 7.3.

 ### Readability and debugability comes first
 #### Assert one thing at a time